QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/data.md

 * 🔐 Identify who is responsible, who are the stakeholders
 * 🍃 Identify data flows, lifecycle, and environment
 * 🔥 Identify a lack of quality <small>(does it fit its purpose?)</small>

+➡️ You can ask representatives from each business unit.
 </div><div>

 #### Identify environments